Gaza Crisis

 - 100 hostages estimated remaining, with a third believed deceased

-January 2nd, 2025: 43 dead in Israeli Airstrikes
+- January 2nd, 2025: 43 killed in Israeli airstrikes.

 - 11 were in a tent encampment for displaced families in the Al-Mawasi district designed as a humanitarian zone for civilians